theolivenbaum/resin/README.md

 ## Dense Unicode trie

 A dense trie is a trie where nodes that do not carry data have been left out.
-This is in contrast to a normal, sparse trie where each node has as many children as there are letters in the alphabet.
-Further more, in a dense trie a word is marked by a flag directly on the node, instead of following the standard trie regime of marking the end of a word with a node carrying a null value.
+This is in contrast to a sparse trie where each node has as many children as there are letters in the alphabet.
+Further more, in a dense trie a word is marked by a flag directly on the node, instead of following the more common trie regime of marking the end of a word with a node carrying a null value.

 ## No schema